Yumekaz/WasmForge/README.md

 | Web Workers | Isolated execution for Python, JS/TS, SQLite, PostgreSQL, and file I/O |
 | OPFS | Persistent local storage for files and SQL state |
 | SharedArrayBuffer + Atomics | Blocking `input()` support without freezing the UI |

 ---

+## Scalability & Reliability

+### Scalability

+- Compute scales with the user's machine, not with a shared backend server, so there is no per-user execution bottleneck for Python, JS, SQLite, or PostgreSQL workloads.
+- Deployment stays simple because the hosted surface is mostly static assets plus cache headers.
+Scaling distribution is a CDN problem, not a runtime orchestration problem.
+- The architecture is modular: each runtime lives in its own Worker, so adding a new language or execution engine is an extension of the routing layer rather than a rewrite of the app.
+- Workspace-scoped OPFS storage keeps files and database state isolated, which makes the model easier to extend toward larger projects, multiple workspaces, or optional future sync.

+### Reliability

+- The UI stays responsive because user code never runs on the main thread.
+- Python infinite loops are contained by a heartbeat watchdog that terminates and respawns the Worker instead of freezing the page.
+- Files persist through reloads and browser restarts via OPFS, and SQL state is restored from browser storage on the next run.
+- After the first load, the Service Worker serves the runtime binaries and wheels locally, so the app continues to function offline and is less sensitive to network instability.
+- Interactive `input()` is implemented with `SharedArrayBuffer` and `Atomics`, which allows synchronous terminal input without blocking the interface.

+This does not remove every limitation of browser execution, but it gives WasmForge a resilient prototype architecture: isolated failures, persistent state, offline reuse, and no backend outage dependency.

+---